xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

 ## Behaviour

-* Docker container is started before first python call (in `checkPython` task) and stopped after build completion.
+* Docker container started before first python call (in `checkPython` task) and stopped after build completion.
 * Entire project directory is mapped inside container (so python process would be able to access any project file)
 * Working directory would be set to project root